01

 U.S. Person access for CMMC L2

-Database-enforced · attestation gateConsultants assigned to a CMMC Level 2 engagement must complete a U.S. Person attestation before any assignment is permitted.
+Database-enforced · attestation gateConsultants on a CMMC Level 2 engagement must complete a U.S. Person attestation before any assignment is permitted.
 Enforced at the database trigger layer, not the application layer.